AllenInstitute/openscope_databook/README.md

 ## NWB for dummies: OpenScope Databook!

-This repo is meant to store projects used for brain data processing and visualization, primarily working with the *DANDI archive* and *.NWB* files.
+This repo is meant to store projects used for brain data analysis and visualization, primarily working with the [.NWB files](https://www.nwb.org/how-to-use/) and the [DANDI archive](https://dandiarchive.org/).
 This repo is provided by the Allen Institute's **OpenScope** Project. **OpenScope** is a platform for high-throughput and reproducible neurophysiology open to external scientists to test theories of brain function.

+We are releasing this code to the public as a tool we expect others to use.
+We are actively updating and maintaining this project.
+Issue submissions are encouraged.
+Questions can be directed to @rcpeene or @jeromelecoq.
+Below, you can see a working list of the content goals for this databook.
+We are open to hearing input from users about what types of analysis and visualization might be useful for reproducible neuroscience, particularly when working with the *NWB* standard.

 ## General book overall content goals